How to add a feedback form to a static website without a backend.

 </script>

-YOUR_SITE_KEY — the public key of the site.
-It is needed for the service to understand which site the submission belongs to.
+YOUR_SITE_KEY is the public key of the site.
+It is needed for the service to understand which site the submission relates to.

 What should be in a good form backend